Statement on handicapped accessibility

 The staff of the information desk offers other support services, also in simple language.

 If you discover content on our website which does not (fully) comply with the handicapped accessibility requirements, you can inform the online editors of the ULB and request information on content which is exempted from the EU Directive.
-We kindly ask you to use our feedback form.

 In the subject line, please type the keyword "Barrierefreiheit" (handicapped accessibility), and in your message, be sure to include the corresponding URL so that we can locate the content to which you refer.
 We will work to resolve the matter, either by: